opisthokonta/goalmodel/README.md

     ## Home field advantage       0.27
     ## Dixon-Coles adj. (rho)    -0.13

-Notice that the estimated ρ parameter is listed together with the other parameters.
+Notice how the estimated ρ parameter is listed together with the other parameters.

 # The Rue-Salvesen adjustment